SunXQlab/CCCvelo-analysis/README.md

 ## Workflow
 1. **apply_in_EmbryoTrunk** contains the code to reproduce plots and detailed analysis of the Slide-seq V2 data of mouse embroy trunk<br>
    - 1_select_LRTG.R: the prepration of CCCvelo's inputs, including condiante raw expression matrix, cell meta information, cell spatial coordinates, condiante ligands, condiante receptors and feature genes.
-   - 2_runCCCvelo_on_EmbrtoTunk.py: velocity inference of CCCvelo.
+   - 2_run_CCCvelo.py: velocity inference of CCCvelo on mouse embryo trunk dataset.
-   - 3_runCCCvelo_analysis.R: various visualizations of the velocity streamline, velocity-based pseodutime, and gene dynamtic, corresponding to Fig.5.
+   - 3_run_CCCvelo_analysis.R: various visualizations of the velocity streamline, velocity-based pseodutime, and gene dynamtic, corresponding to Fig.5a-c and g-l.
+   - 5_run_TFvelo.R: velocity inference of TFvelo on mouse embryo trunk dataset and visualizations of the velocity streamline, velocity-based pseodutime, corresponding to Fig.5d-f.
 2. **apply_in_HumanProstate** contains the code to reproduce the plot and detailed analysis of the MERFISH data of human prostate.<br>
    - 0_proprecess_data.R: the proprecess of the MERFISH data of human prostate, including regional division.
    - 1_select_LRTG.R: the prepration of CCCvelo's inputs, including condiante raw expression matrix, cell meta information, cell spatial coordinates, condiante ligands, condiante receptors and feature genes.
-   - 2_runCCCvelo_on_HumanProstate.py: the velocity inference of CCCvelo.
+   - 2_run_CCCvelo.py: velocity inference of CCCvelo on human prostate dataset.
-   - 3_runCCCvelo_analysis_on_HumanProstate.py: various visualizations of the velocity streamline, velocity-based pseodutime, and gene dynamtic, corresponding to Fig.6a-c and g.
+   - 3_run_CCCvelo_analysis.py: various visualizations of the velocity streamline, velocity-based pseodutime, and gene dynamtic, corresponding to Fig.6a-c and g.
    - 4_calculate_LRTG_regulatory_matrix.py: the calculation of LR-TG regulation matrix.
    - 5_pl_LigandPotentialAbility.py: various visualizations of the ligand potential ability, corresponding to Fig7c and Supplementary Fig.S19.
    - 6_pl_MLnet_circro.R: visualizations of the communication between tumor microenvironment and receiver cells (E-state, I-state, and M-state tumor cells), corresponding to Fig.7a.
    - 7_cellLine_analysis.R: visualization of differential expression analysis of TGs downstream of TGFB1 within the multilayer signaling network inferred by CCCvelo, corresponding to Fig.7b.
    - 8_pl_MLnet.R: visualizations of multilayer signaling subnetworks, corresponding to Fig7d-f and Supplementary Fig.S19.
+   - 9_run_TFvelo.py: velocity inference of TFvelo on human prostate dataset and visualizations of the velocity streamline, velocity-based pseodutime, corresponding to Fig.6d-f.
 3. **apply_in_cortex** contains the code to reproduce the plot and detailed analysis of the Stereo-seq data of mouse cortex. <br>
    - 0_proprecess_data.R: the proprecess of the Stereo-seq data of mouse cortex.
    - 1_select_LRTG.R: the prepration of CCCvelo's inputs, including condiante raw expression matrix, cell meta information, cell spatial coordinates, condiante ligands, condiante receptors and feature genes.
-   - 2_runCCCvelo_on_MouseCortex.py: the velocity inference of CCCvelo.
+   - 2_run_CCCvelo.py: the velocity inference of CCCvelo.
-   - 3_runCCCvelo_analysis_on_MouseCortex.py: various visualizations of the velocity streamline, velocity-based pseodutime, and gene dynamtic, corresponding to Fig.4 and Supplementary Fig.S12.
+   - 3_run_CCCvelo_analysis.py: various visualizations of the velocity streamline, velocity-based pseodutime, and gene dynamtic, corresponding to Fig.4 and Supplementary Fig.S12.
+   - 4_run_scVelo.py: velocity inference of scvelo on mouse cortex dataset and visualizations of the velocity streamline, velocity-based pseodutime, corresponding to Fig.4.
+   - 5_run_TFvelo.py: velocity inference of TFvelo on mouse cortex trunk dataset and visualizations of the velocity streamline, velocity-based pseodutime, corresponding to Fig.4.
+   - 6_run_DeepVelo.py: velocity inference of DeepVelo on mouse cortex trunk dataset and visualizations of the velocity streamline, velocity-based pseodutime, corresponding to Fig.4.
+   - 7_run_UniTVelo.py: velocity inference of UniTVelo on mouse cortex trunk dataset and visualizations of the velocity streamline, velocity-based pseodutime, corresponding to Fig.4.
 4. **apply_in_simu** contains the code to reproduce the simulation study of CCCvelo, corresponding to Fig.3. <br>
    - 0_generate_Fan_data.m: the generation of the Fan-shaped simulated datasets.
    - 0_generate_Spiral_data.m: the generation of the Spiral-shaped simulated datasets.